 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Traveling is amazing.
+Travel is amazing.
 Taking family vacations creates lifelong memories and broadens your horizons.
 But, it can be expensive.
-So, how can you travel more if your budget is next to zero?
-Here are 7 easy tips that will help you take a vacation when you can’t afford one.
+So, how do you travel more when your budget is next to zero?
+Here are 7 simple ways to take a vacation when you can’t afford one.

 Tip #1: Have a Staycation